-- 1. Article 20 of the Bachelor's Programme Regulations determines the manner in which the results of an exam will be published. - 2.
-The examiner will send the results of exams to the Student Administration for registration, indicating the date on which the written examination was held or the oral examination was taken. - 3.
+- 1. Article 20 of the Bachelor's Programme Regulations determines the manner in which the results of an examination will be published. - 2.
+The examiner will send the results of examination to the Student Administration for registration, indicating the date on which the written examination was held or the oral examination was taken. - 3.
 If practicals have been arranged as separate components, the examiner will send the results of those components to the Student Administration for registration, indicating the date on which the practical was completed. - 4.
-The examiner may lay down further rules with respect to the final date on which a report may be submitted or on which a practical must be completed.
+The examiner can lay down further rules with respect to the final date on which a report can be submitted or on which a practical must be completed.
 These rules must be included in the subject overview contained in the study guide.

-Article 19 Official date of completed exams and practicals
+Article 19 Official date of completed examinations and practicals

-- 1. The official date of an exam will be the date on which the written or oral exam was taken. - 2.
-The date of a practical will be the date on which the final report is submitted or the oral final presentation is held, or, if there is no report or final presentation, the date on which the practical ends.
+- 1. The official date of an examination will be the date on which the written or oral examination was taken. - 2.
+The date of a practical will be the date on which the final report is submitted or the oral final presentation is held.
+If there is no report or final presentation, the official date is the date on which the practical ends.